Fujifilm GF 55mm f/1.7 R WR Review

 At 11.82 oz, 335 g, and with dimensions of 3.31 x 1.89", 84 x 48 mm the GF 50mm f/3.5 R LM WR is under half the weight, size, and price of the GF 55mm f/1.7 R WR.
 Consider also that the GF 50mm quite often is on sale for $499.00 or easily can be found on the used market.

-The GF 50mm f/3.5 R LM WR also has a linear autofocus motor that has proven invaluable for users like myself, of early GFX cameras.
+The GF 50mm f/3.5 R LM WR also has a linear autofocus motor that has proven invaluable for users of early GFX cameras like myself.

-This, however, does not change physics and the fact that the GF 55mm f/1.7 R WR is two full stops faster and you will be able to shoot at lower ISO value in low light and with a more shallow depth of field.
-I see it in the files from the GF 55mm and I like it.
+This, however, does not change physics.
+The GF 55mm f/1.7 R WR is two full stops faster, so you will be able to shoot at a lower ISO value in low light and with a more shallow depth of field.
+I see this in the files from the GF 55mm, and I like it.

-With that said, f/3.5 on the larger-than-full-frame sensor is no slouch and especially at a closer range you will be able to create decent bokeh.
+That said, f/3.5 on the larger-than-full-frame sensor is no slouch, and especially at a closer range, you will be able to create decent bokeh.

 Fujifilm GF 50mm f/3.5 R LM WR - Review